freeCodeCamp/freeCodeCamp/guide/english/bootstrap/cards/index.md

 * These classes have to be used with the ```<img>``` tag inside a card to work properly.

-* Keep in mind, that if you want an image to span the entire width, you would add the image container outside of the ```<div>``` container with the card-body class.
+* Keep in mind that if you want an image to span the entire width, you would add the image container outside of the ```<div>``` container with the card-body class.

 ###### This is how it will look in an html doc